Sunlitspace542/ultrastarfox/docs/MAP_MACROS.md

 # Map Macros (WORK IN PROGRESS)
 ## Short blurb about maps
 Levels (maps) in Star Fox essentially consist of a timed sequence of objects that spawn at certain points as the player gets further into the level.
+Honestly, you're better off looking at the existing level scripts and editing those to get your desired result, rather than writing a new level script from scratch.
+There's dozens of map macros, and it's unknown what a lot of them really do.

 ## Macros

 ``mapwait (number)`` stop level script for specified amount divided by 16(?)
-``mapobj (frame,x,y,shape,strategy)`` spawns a specified shape & strat combo on a specified frame and position (X and Y only)
-``mapdobj (frame,x,y,z,shape,strategy)`` (appears to be) Same as ``mapobj``, but with an extra parameter for the Z position.
+``mapobj (frame,x,y,z,shape,strategy)`` spawns a specified shape & strat combo on a specified frame and position ``mapdobj (frame,x,y,z,shape,strategy)`` (appears to be) Same as ``mapobj``, but with an extra parameter for the Z position.
 ``mapqnobj  (frame,x,y,z,shape,strategy)`` Same syntax as ``mapdobj``
 ``mapqobj (frame,x,y,z,shape,strategy)`` Same syntax as ``mapdobj``